 Now, we take a look at some of the best web hosts out there.

-I have also kept room for ‘exceptions’ — Unlimited hosting is generally something not to buy into, but I’ve included HostGator on this list.
+We have also kept room for ‘exceptions’ — Unlimited hosting is generally something not to buy into, but we’ve included HostGator on this list.
 Why?
 Because they seem to be managing Unlimited promises really well, unlike most of their competitors.

 Another thing that needs to be stated is that certain awesome hosts for shared hosting packages (such as HawkHost) failed to make the cut because of minor reasons (support ticket responses taking longer than others, blog not being updated regularly, and so on).